Manistee Log Marks

 of log marks

-The Great Northern Pine Harvest provided the capital and building material to build great towns and cities surrounding the Great Lakes.
+The Great Northern Pine Harvest provided the capital and building material to build towns and cities surrounding the Great Lakes.
 None of that would have been possible without the use of log marks.

 From the 1840's until the early 1900’s, billions of board feet of pine logs were cut from Northern forests by thousands of timber companies.
-They were transported to hundreds of mills on great rivers, sorted by the mark stamped on them before they were sent downstream.

 Log marks were recognized by law and created order in an industry that demanded great hardship and exhaustive effort.
 The work in the woods lasted all winter, for six months lumbermen stayed wet from sweat and snow.
 They started before sunrise and finished after dark, all for a dollar a day.